jrowellfx/lsseq/README.md

 ```
 Continuing in our sample directory from the previous example,
 note the two options in commands #4 and #5, namely
-`--prependPathRel` and `--prependPathAbs`.
+`--prepend-path-rel` and `--prepend-path-abs`.
 These are both useful when creating
 lists of sequences to pipe into other scripts.

 #### Sorting by modification times